7 Simple Muscle Building Tips

 Tip #6 – When performing push-ups, imagine you have a piece of paper under each arm.
 Focus on not dropping the paper!
 This means tracking your arms next to your torso (approximately 45 degrees out from the torso with the hands under the shoulders) and engaging your lats to control the descent.
 Proper tension in the upper back and engagement of the other torso stabilizers, will work antagonistically with the glutes to control this integrated core movement.

 Tip #7 – A good training session is like life.
-You start out slow (in diapers), start moving faster (work your butt off all your life) and then end up recoverying at the end (in diapers again) — you should perform your workout this way.
+You start out slow, start moving faster and then end up recovering at the end – you should perform your workout this way.
 More specifically, the workout should start off slow and general, start speeding up with more specific power, speed and primary work and then slow down again to focus on individual weaknesses and needs.
-Don’t try to get out of diapers too fast or you’ll end up with a mess to clean up.